iPhra/API/README.md

 It's a C implementation (libc only) of a simple Unix tree-shaped filesystem, saved in RAM.

-Inputs are given through command line, and consists of:
+Inputs are given through command line, and consist of:
 -Creating an empty file in an existing directory
 -Creating an empty directory
 -Reading the content of a file in a given path